 VAST Management System (VMS)

 The VAST Management System (VMS) is the primary web-based interface for managing your Dedicated VAST cluster.
-As a single-tenant customer, you receive direct access to VMS for full control over cluster configuration, users, and policies.
-Through VMS you can:- Create and manage VAST users and access credentials.
+As a single-tenant customer, you receive direct access to VMS to control cluster configuration, users, and policies.
+Through VMS, you can perform the following tasks:- Create and manage VAST users and access credentials.

 - Configure Views (protocol export paths) for NFS, S3, block, and SQL access.